John Coalter: Death and legacy

-Coalter died in Richmond on February 2, 1838, and was buried at Chatham Manor, but his remains were later moved across the Rappahannock River to the cemetery of St. George's Church in Fredericksburg.
-His and his last father-in-law's demise led to legal complications, as his widow Hannah Coalter wanted to free the slaves she inherited, which was not permitted at the time, although she had drafted a will to expressly permit such (and to ensure the freed slaves would not drain government resources as required by statue) and had it redrafted by acclaimed lawyers before she died in 1857.
+Coalter died in Richmond on February 2, 1838.
+His and his last father-in-law's demise led to legal complications, as his widow Hannah Coalter wanted to free the slaves she inherited, which was not permitted at the time, although she had drafted a will to expressly permit such (and to ensure the freed slaves would not drain government resources as required by statute) and had it redrafted by acclaimed lawyers before she died in 1857.
 Moreover, her father had remarried after her mother's death and lived on the other side of Fredericksburg at Ellwood Manor (which had been founded by her father and his brother) during his final years.
 Hannah had a very much younger half-sister Betty, who married one of the slaveholding Lacy brothers who operated Ellwood and wanted Chatham as well.
 Horace Lacy (on his wife's behalf) contested Hannah's will, and while he lost in the Fredericksburg Court, he won in the Virginia Supreme Court, and so owned about 249 slaves in 1860, just before the American Civil War.
 Hannah and her disabled daughter from a previous marriage would be buried at Ellwood Manor, and Chatham Manor would become a Union headquarters and later hospital, and its slaves freed during that war.

 Like the Lacy brothers, Coalter's grandsons (sons of his daughter Elizabeth Tucker Coalter Bryan who moved to Gloucester, Virginia) John Randolph Bryan (1841-1917), St. George Tucker Coalter Bryan (1843-1916) and Joseph Bryan (1845-1908) would become Confederate States Army officers in that war, but survive the conflict.